astralfrontier/astralfrontier-wiki/fiction/helping-hand.md

 ---
-date: 2016-02-22
 title: Helping Hand
-categories:
-  - Roleplaying
+description: Helping Hand
+published: true
+date: &a1 2016-02-22T00:00:00.000Z
-tags:
+tags: supers, setting, Roleplaying
-  - supers
-  - setting
+editor: markdown
+dateCreated: *a1
 ---

 The **Helping Hand** is an alien technology created to empower the protectors